-KEY WORDS ABSTRACT Reflex; Statement of the Problem: Gag reflex is among the most common problems during dental Gagging; and endoscopic procedures.
+KEY WORDS ABSTRACT Reflex; Statement of the Problem: Gag reflex is among the most common problems during den- Gagging; tal and endoscopic procedures.
 Benzydamine hydrochloride is a non-steroidal anti- Benzydamine; inflammatory medication and a local anesthetic that might be useful in reducing the gag Local anesthetic; reflex.
 Lidocaine; Purpose: This study aimed to evaluate the effects of benzydamine hydrochloride mouth- wash on the intensity of the gag reflex.
 Materials and Method: In this randomized clinical trial study, 30 participants aged 21-26 with a gag trigger point index (GTPI) higher than 2 were divided into 2 groups.
-In the case group, 15 ml of 0.15% benzydamine hydrochloride mouthwash was gargled for 1 minute, and after 10 minutes GTPI test was conducted.
-In the control group, 4 puffs of 10% lido- caine spray were applied to the mucosa of the targeted area, and after 5 minutes, GTPI was measured.
-Participants were asked about the taste and smell of the medications.
-Results: GTPI was significantly reduced in both groups.
-In the lidocaine group, the GTPI score changed from 4.47 to 2.00 (p < 0.001), and that for the benzydamine group was 4.20 to 1.47 ($p < 0.001$).
-The variance rate of the gag reflex was -2.73 and -2.47 in the benzyda- mine group and lidocaine group, respectively.
-However, this reduction was not statistically significant between the two groups.
-Also, benzydamine mouthwash has a significantly better taste and smell than lidocaine ($p=0.001$).
-Received: Revised: Conclusion: The results of this study showed that benzydamine mouthwash could be used Accepted: quite effectively in reducing the gag reflex.
+In the case Received: 20 February 2023; group, 15 ml of 0.15% benzydamine hydrochloride mouthwash was gargled for 1 minute, Revised: 21 May 2023; Accepted: 27 August 2023; and after 10 minutes GTPI test was conducted.
+In the control group, 4 puffs of 10% lido- caine spray were applied to the mucosa of the targeted area, and after 5 minutes, GTPI was Copyright © Journal of Dentistry, this is measured.
+Participants were asked about the taste and smell of the medications. an open access article distrib- uted under the terms of the Results: GTPI was significantly reduced in both groups.
+In the lidocaine group, the GTPI Creative Commons Attribution score changed from 4.47 to 2.00 ($p < 0.001$), and that for the benzydamine group was 4.20 4.0 International License, (http://creativecommons.org/li to 1.47 (p < 0.001).
+The variance rate of the gag reflex was -2.73 and -2.47 in the benzydacenses/by/4.0/) which permits reusers to copy and redistrib- mine group and lidocaine group, respectively.
+However, this reduction was not statistically ute the material in any medi- significant between the two groups.
+Moreover, benzydamine mouthwash has a significantum or format if the original work is properly cited, and ly better taste and smell than lidocaine ($p=0.001$). attribution is given to the Conclusion: The results of this study showed that benzydamine mouthwash could be used